The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups. Those groups are:

 Furthermore, the most commonly accepted treatment for onset of CH is inhalation of medical Oxygen.
 It is abortive for over 70% of cluster headaches.

 Facial Pain, commonly called atypical facial pain, was first introduced by Frazier and Russell in 1924.
 It has since been renamed Persistent Idiopathic Facial Pain (PIFP).
-PIFP refers to pain along the territory of the trigeminal nerve (figure 10A and 10B) that does not fit the classic presentation of other cranial neuralgias (Pascual, 2001).
+PIFP refers to pain along with the territory of the trigeminal nerve (figure 10A and 10B) that does not fit the classic presentation of other cranial neuralgias (Pascual, 2001).
 The duration of pain is usually long, lasting most of the day (if not continuous).
-Pain is usually confined at onset to a limited area on one side of the face, has a deep ache, and is poorly localized.
-PIFP affects both sexes roughly equally, but more women than men have seeked medical care.

 The causes Neuralgias are many, starting most commonly with compression, irritation or a distortion of cranial nerves or upper cervical roots by a structural distortion; other possible causes are herpes infection, diabetic neuropathy, Tolosa-Hunt Syndrome (a painful ophthalmoplegia caused by nonspecific inflammation of the cavernous sinus or superior orbital fissure), or they may have a Central Origin, meaning from the Central Nervous System, which implies it can be ‘referred’ or ‘sensitized’ pain from the TMJ.